Fire damaged buildings

 Complete vessel

-A complete roman style pot was discovered with a single gold coin inside and is a bit of a mystery.
-The coin is not roman and the pot in very good condition.
-Perhaps next year we can shed some light on it.
-Most of the other coins recovered were mediaeval of the C12th and C13th.
+A complete roman style pot was discovered in very good condition.
+We also found a single gold coin.
+The coin is not roman and most of the other coins recovered were mediaeval of the C12th and C13th.

 Early coins and padlock